jmosul/harptos-js/README.md

 ## Locales
 The default locale for HarptosJS is `harptos_gb` (Day, Month Year).
 This is format commonly associated with Harptos.
 It is however possible to choose a different locale.

-To reduce distribution sixes of your project locales are not imported by default.
+To reduce distribution size of your project locales are not imported by default.
 But you can add any of the provided as below.
 ```js
 import harptos from 'harptosjs';
 import harptos_us from 'harptosjs/build/locales/harptos_us';